 The GoDaddy product information in this article is outdated and currently under review for accuracy.
 For the latest up-to-date product information please visit godaddy.com

 Making sure your team meetings and collaborative sessions are efficient and productive is always important, especially as they’re directly related to your bottom line.
 This could lead you to implement various hacks and techniques, but the best solution could actually be right under your nose.
-Let’s talk about Office 365 collaboration tools.
+Let’s talk about Microsoft 365 collaboration tools.

 Of course, this is not all the suite has to offer, but you might be surprised to learn what the package includes (not to mention the price).

-In this article, we’ll look at little-known Office 365 collaboration tools alongside some of the more established ones, and explain how they can benefit you when used in team meetings, group sessions and more.
+In this article, we’ll look at little-known Microsoft 365 collaboration tools alongside some of the more established ones, and explain how they can benefit you when used in team meetings, group sessions and more.
 However, let’s first briefly discuss the core need for efficient team collaboration sessions!

 The core need for a productive and efficient team